j-andrews7/Pipelines/ChIP_Seq_Pipeline.md

 wait
 ```

 I **highly recommend** at least taking a *peek* at the `peaks.xls` files for each sample.
-A low number of peaks called is indicative of crappy sequencing quality.
+A low number of peaks called is indicative of poor sequencing quality.
 You can also run the files through a QC package like [ChIPQC](http://bioconductor.org/packages/release/bioc/html/ChIPQC.html), which give additional metrics and are pretty easy to use.

 ## Peaks Processing
 This section explains how to handle the `peaks.bed` files that are output from MACs.
 It's really just a matter of cleaning the data up and merging the peaks for all the samples.